komoot/photon/README.md

 wget -O - http://download1.graphhopper.com/public/photon-db-latest.tar.bz2 | pbzip2 -cd | tar x
  ```

-To use an older version of ElasticSearch please download the data from [here](http://download1.graphhopper.com/public/photon-ES-17-db-171019.tar.bz2) (Nov 2017) and use version [0.2.7 of photon](http://photon.komoot.de/data/photon-0.2.7.jar) (Oct 2016).
+To use an older version of ElasticSearch please download the data from [here](http://download1.graphhopper.com/public/photon-ES-17-db-171019.tar.bz2) (Nov 2017) via wget as described above and use version [0.2.7 of photon](http://photon.komoot.de/data/photon-0.2.7.jar) (Oct 2016).

 Check the URL `http://localhost:2322/api?q=berlin` to see if photon is running without problems.
 You may want to use our [leaflet plugin](https://github.com/komoot/leaflet.photon) to see the results on a map.